 Notice how I actually built in an extra 6k words?
 Buffers are always a good idea.
 Sometimes the words will flow a lot faster than others.
 Some parts of the story will no doubt grow or shrink when I actually sit down to do the work.
 And if I write more than 90k, it’s not a bad thing.
 That was just my starting off point.
 Writing less than that wouldn’t be good in terms of making my series feel consistent, so I set that as my minimum.
 The important thing to remember is that if you build in a buffer, you will be more able to deal with the unexpected.

-Which means this is a perfect place to leave off for now, because I will be addressing the perils of being TOO married to your deadlines in the next post.
+Which means this is a perfect place to leave off for now, because I will address the many different ways one can measure progress in the next post.

 Until next time, stay splendid!